Skip to main content

 The most commonly abused prescription drugs treat legitimate treatment of chronic pain, illness, and mental health conditions.
 Unfortunately, many of the prescription drugs in medicine cabinets across the country are misused and abused, leading to addiction.

 It is a disturbing fact that misuse and abuse can be unintentional and lead to severe problems.
 Therefore, educating the public concerning the dangers of prescription drugs is vital.
-Teaching people how to properly use them can lead to developing a substance use disorder is imperative.
+Teaching people how to properly use them can lead to developing a substance use disorder is imperative to help create sober living.

 Prescription Drug Abuse Overview